martinlynge/bit-docs/content/docs/isolating-and-tracking-components.md

 This means that Bit was unable to resolve the component's required package version within the project working directory, and therefore failed to set the version for the newly created component.

-As described in the [above section](/docs/isolating-and-tracking-components.html#tracking-a-component-with-package-dependencies), there are a few different strategies that Bit uses for resolving a package version.
+As described in the [section above](/docs/isolating-and-tracking-components.html#tracking-a-component-with-package-dependencies), there are a few different strategies that Bit uses for resolving a package version.
 If it fails to resolve the package version, this error will be shown when using [bit status](/docs/cli-status.html) or [bit tag](/docs/cli-tag.html).

 To resolve this issue, please make sure the required package is either defined in the repository's package.json file or exists in the `node_modules` directory.